-Shine On! is an organization of SUNY Plattsburgh women dedicated to raising resilient, confident girls by teaching media literacy, communication skills and character strengths.
-These tools will better equip them with the coping skills necessary to resist societal pressures they will face throughout life.
+Shine On! is an organization of SUNY Plattsburgh women dedicated to raising resilient, confident girls by teaching media literacy, communication skills, and character strengths.
+These tools will better equip them to resist the negative societal pressures they may face throughout life.

-Statistics indicate that 75 percent of girls with low self-esteem reported engaging in destructive habits such as eating disorders, cutting, bullying, smoking and drinking when feeling badly about themselves.
-Our curriculum was designed to decrease participation in negative behaviors by reaching young girls before they face the social pressures of middle school.
+Studies show that 75% of girls with low self-esteem reported engaging in destructive behaviors such as eating disorders, cutting, bullying, smoking, and drinking when feeling badly about themselves.
+Our curriculum is designed to decrease participation in such negative behaviors by engaging with young girls before they reach middle school.
 We're not looking to fix statistics; we’re aiming to prevent them.

 Has your third grade daughter asked you if she can wear makeup?
 Have you seen her looking at herself longer and longer in the mirror?
-Did you over hear her talking about a thigh gap?
+Have you overheard her talking about a thigh gap?
 Then click here to learn more about media and marking literacy.

 Does your fourth grade daughter know how to stand up to a bully?
 Or does your daughter tend to bully other girls?
-Learn more about being a up-stander and communication skills here.
+Learn more about being an up-stander and communication skills here.

 Does your daughter show gratitude or know how to be optimistic?